Partitiviridae: Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the double-stranded RNA virus replication model.
 Double-stranded RNA virus transcription is the method of transcription.
 The virus exits the host cell by cell-to-cell movement.
 Fungi and plants serve as the natural host.
-Cryspoviruses infect apicomplexian protozoa of the genus Cryptosporidium, while viruses of the other genera infect plants and fungi.
+Cryspoviruses infect apicomplexan protozoa of the genus Cryptosporidium, while viruses of the other genera infect plants and fungi.
 It has been suggested that they can also infect bacteria.

 Phylogenetics

 Based on the RNA polymerase gene this group can be divided into four clades (I-IV).
 Four isolates from animals and protozoans form a fifth clade.
 Clades I–IV consist of mixtures of partitivirus-like sequences from plants and fungi.

 Taxonomy

-There are five recognized genera within the Partitiviridae family.
-There are an additional fifteen species in the family unassigned to a genus:
+The family contains the following genera: